 Challenge number Detail of challenge 1 Typically, attainment on entry at Birley Spa has been below national expectations.
 This has been evident in Communication and Language, Literacy, Mathematics and Physical Development.
-2 Literacy and oral communication is a focus area for our most vulnerable children in order to ensure they access daily, high quality reading opportunities as well as opportunities to broaden their vocabulary.
+2 Literacy and oral communication continues to be a focus area for our most vulnerable children in order to ensure they access daily, high quality reading opportunities as well as opportunities to broaden their vocabulary.
 3 Our assessments, discussions and observations show underdeveloped numeracy and early maths skills for some pupils.
-This is the case across school but particularly in KS2 where the lockdown periods of 2019-20 and 2020-21 have widened the gap between pupils who have a clear grasp of number and mathematical fluency and those that don't.
+This is the case across school but particularly in KS2 where the lockdown periods have widened the gap between pupils who have a clear grasp of number and mathematical fluency and those that don't.
 4 Due to the pandemic, children's Personal, Social and Emotional Development (PSED) has been impacted upon.
 Overall, children are less confident in being able to express their view points and there has been an increase in the number of issues that our pupils have and support that they require to develop good physical and mental well-being.
-5 Pupils have missed significant amounts of teaching over the last two years due to lockdown.
-This has impacted most significantly in KS1 (specifically in regards to phonics, early reading and acquisition of conceptual mathematical skills).
+5 Wider experiences for some of our disadvantaged children are limited.
+This can be a barrier to learning due to them not having the starting point as their peers when accessing the wider curriculum areas.
 6 As a result of the pandemic and subsequent lockdowns, there has been a significant increase in social and emotional issues for many pupils and a lack of enrichment opportunities during school closure.
 These challenges particularly affect disadvantaged pupils, including their attainment.